SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Peloton Interactive, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 8, 2023 – (NASDAQ: PTON)

-NEW YORK, June 22, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Peloton Interactive, Inc..
+NEW YORK, June 29, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Peloton Interactive, Inc.

 Shareholders who purchased shares of PTON during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.